ANNarchy/ANNarchy/docs/intro/Installation.rst

     * lxml >= 3.0 (to save the networks in .xml format)
     * scipy >= 0.12 (to save the networks in Matlab format)

+For CUDA:

+    * the CUDA-SDK available on the official website: https://developer.nvidia.com/cuda-downloads (we recommend to use at least to SDK version >6.x)

 The version requirement on Sympy is rather new (as of May 2014) and may not be available on all distributions.
 The Python packages would benefit strongly from being installed using ``easy_install`` (provided by setuptools) or ``pip`` (to be installed through ``setuptools``)::